-During the quarter ending September 30th the Friends provided $4,301 to the Library for the purchase of books and other materials.
-We also made our annual gift of $1,500 to the Humboldt County Children’s Author Festival.
-The Friends are one of the sponsors of the festival.
-Funds for these gifts come from book store and internet sales and from the proceeds from our regular book sales; from membership dues above the basic level; and from donations, including memorial donations.
+During the quarter ending December 31st, 2017, the Friends provided a total of $10,940 to the Library. $9,989 of this was for the purchase of books and other materials.
+In addition, we provided $635 for movie licensing fees to support the Based on the Book film series and $336 to the Library’s Hospitality Fund, which is used for professional and technical staff meetings.
+This brings our total gifts for the fiscal year beginning July 1, 2017 to $15,241.
+Funds for these gifts come from book store and internet sales and from the proceeds from our regular book sales; from membership dues above the basic level; and from donations, including memorial donations; and from the sale of the 2018 Children’s Art Calendar.
 Thanks to all of our supporters for making these gifts possible.

 The 2018 Children’s Art Calendar is now available.
 It can be purchased in the Serendipity Book Store, upstairs in the Eureka Main Library.
 Cost is just $5.
 Thanks to the generous sponsors, all of the proceeds will go to the Library.